RJWoodhead/FRC3DP/Useful/Useful.md

 * [Bolt Thumbscrew Wide-Flat](Misc).
 Print these out, press in a 1/4-20 hex bolt, and you've got a nice thumbscrew.
 Has sacrificial support built in, just push the bolt through it from the "wrong" side to break it off, clean up with a deburring tool, and then insert the bolt properly.

 * [Hex Magnet Holder](Misc).
 A little hex nubbin for mounting a CANCoder magnet to hex shaft.
 Push the magnet in one end, and screw the other end onto the end of some threaded hex shaft with a cut-off bolt or set-screw.
 You can adjust the set-screw so that it touches the back of the magnet and holds it at the desired distance from the sensor.
 Once it's all in place, add a dot of glue to the tip of the magnet to hold it in place.
-It's a lot easier than mounting the magnet directly into the hex shaft.
+It's sometimes easier than mounting the magnet directly into the hex shaft.

 * [Radio Mount](Misc).
 Yet another mount for the FRC radio, this one lets the radio drop into the mount.
 Lots of ways to secure it once it's in, but a zip-tie at the top is the easiest.
 Releases in seconds when you need to get the radio flashed at a competition.
 All the cables come out the bottom.

 * [Parametric Hinge](Misc).
 A simple parametric print-in-one-piece parametric hinge.
 You get to specify length, width, size and # of mounting holes and more.

+* [Parametric Crush Block](Misc).
+A simple crush block that can be used to reinforce the inside of square tubing.
+Modify as needed to incorporate pass-through holes, threaded mounts, etc.

+* [1 x 1 Cable Duct](Misc).
+This 2-part duct snaps together into a 1" hole (in 1x2 tubing, for example) and lets you run wires through the tubing while keeping them protected.

+* [Inline Bolt Sizer](Misc).
+A simple jig for visually measuring the length of bolts.
+Works on most sizes of inch-unit bolts, and has slots for both flathead and socket head cap screws.
+I got a little fancy with this, the 3MF file is composed of a lot of bodies; if you have a multi-color printer, set the first body (the base) to a contrasting color so the labels and lines are more easily visible.

 # Building Blocks